+ELP Standard(s):

-IL ESL Content Standard(s): ELP Standard(s): : AE.S5 Present short speeches or oral reports 2: Clearly support points with specific and relevant evidence 7: Adapt language choices and style according to purpose, task, and audience in various social and academic contexts; adopt and maintain a formal and informal style and tone in spoken and written texts, as appropriate.
-9: Introduce and develop an informational topic with facts, details, and evidence
+- 2: Clearly support points with specific and relevant evidence - 7: Adapt language choices and style according to purpose, task, and audience in various social and academic contexts; adopt and maintain a formal and informal style and tone in spoken and written texts, as appropriate. - 9: Introduce and develop an informational topic with facts, details, and evidence

-Students will be able to give short, informal speeches about themselves.
+Lesson Outcome: Students will be able to give short, informal speeches about themselves.